3D-GRAND: A Million-Scale Dataset for 3D-LLMs with Better Grounding and Less Hallucination: Introduction

-\begin{itemize} \item \acronym, the first \textbf{million-scale}, \textbf{densely-grounded} 3D-text dataset for grounded 3D Instruction Tuning. \acronym\ includes 40K household scenes paired with 6.2M densely-grounded scene-language instructions. \item 3D-POPE, a suite of benchmarks and metrics that systematically evaluate hallucination, enabling fair comparisons of future 3D-LLM models in terms of object hallucination. \item Quantitative research findings regarding hallucination, grounding, and scaling that provide guidance to future research: (1). training 3D-LLMs with \acronym~significantly reduces hallucinations, particularly when the data is densely grounded; (2). densely grounded instruction tuning significantly enhances the grounding capabilities of 3D-LLMs; (3). scaling densely grounded data consistently improves grounding accuracy and reduces hallucination; and (4). models can successfully transfer from sim-to-real, providing an early signal for a low-cost and sustainable future of scaling synthetic 3D data to help on real tasks. \end{itemize}
+Our contributions include: (1) \acronym, the first \textbf{million-scale}, \textbf{densely-grounded} 3D-text dataset for grounded 3D Instruction Tuning. \acronym\ includes 40K household scenes paired with 6.2M densely-grounded scene-language instructions.
+(2) 3D-POPE, a suite of benchmarks and metrics that systematically evaluate hallucination, enabling fair comparisons of future 3D-LLM models in terms of object hallucination. and (3) Findings for hallucination, grounding, and scaling that guide future research, including: (a) training with \acronym~significantly reduces hallucinations particularly when the data is densely grounded; (b) densely grounded instruction tuning significantly enhances the grounding capabilities of 3D-LLMs; (c) scaling densely grounded data consistently improves grounding accuracy and reduces hallucination; and (d) models transfer from sim-to-real, providing an early signal for a low-cost and sustainable future of scaling synthetic 3D data to help on real tasks.